arduino/arduino-lint-action/.github/CONTRIBUTING.md

 ### 6. Build

 It is necessary to compile the code before it can be used by GitHub Actions.
-Remember to run these commands before committing any code changes:
+Remember to run this commands before committing any code changes:

 ```
-npm run build
+task build
-npm run pack
 ```

 ### 7. Commit